Student Field Experience

 After Submitting Your Online FERF Form:

-- When the Clinical Practice Coordinator or your program has identified an appropriate placement for you, you will receive an email with information on how to complete the next steps in the placement process, which includes the required background and fingerprinting process.
+- When the Clinical Practice Specialist or your program has identified an appropriate placement for you, you will receive an email with information on how to complete the next steps in the placement process, which includes the required background and fingerprinting process.
 Background instruction emails will be sent to your Mason email from email@example.com.

 - While you wait to hear back, please monitor your Mason email frequently, including your junk mail folder.
 Sometimes emails get filtered into your spam folder!